 7. Will the app solution be easy to implement in your business?

-When an app is complex, it can take a lot of time to implement within an organization - and can result in lost productivity.
+When an app is complex, it can take a lot of time to implement it within an organization.
+And can result in lost staff productivity.

 Look for an internal mobile app that is easy to configure and is easy to operate - you shouldn’t need to be an IT expert to send straightforward employee communications.